 Right now, let’s segue from China and climb aboard the memory train to our childhood.
 It’s a track that runs through a sparse expanse of green shrubbery dotted with small kitschy cottage houses.
 I can almost bet you’ve never seen a setup so striking.

 Oh dear, we have been exploring for so long.
 Do you know the time?
 We look up at the clock, detailed with an animatronic display.
 Light, airy music starts to play.
 It’s a little past noon and we’ve already been here for hours.
 Do you mind getting lunch a little late today?
 There is still so much to see.

 We enter a structure similar in facade to the imposing brick buildings of the colonial era.
 Do you remember visiting Williamsburg with me?
 The design is very akin to that.
 We listen to an animatronic Mark Twain narrate the long-winded drawn out tale of American history.
-He lacks the humour and sardonic wit of Samuel Clemens, the writer, and is rather pedantic, yet the story told remains a fascinating one making this a must-see.
+He lacks the humor and sardonic wit of Samuel Clemens, the writer, and is rather pedantic, yet the story told remains a fascinating one making this a must-see.

 Impressions De France

 Impressions De France is just one of those shows that is so charming and mesmerizing, it fully captures the spirit of France.
 After we sit down to view the eighteen-minute film that spans five screens, we are just itching to escape to one of Paris’s arrondissements.